Support for students with disabilities

 What is most essential is that, no matter what you are applying for, ensure that you focus on your abilities and why you feel that you are the right person for the position.

 The decision on when to disclose a disability can be complex.
-You must take into account the nature of your disability as well as the job you are applying for.
+You must consider the nature of your disability as well as the job you are applying for.

 During your CV & Application

-Often application forms ask direct questions with regard to health and disability giving you a clear opportunity to disclose.
+Often application forms ask direct questions about health and disability giving you a clear opportunity to disclose.
 Often it will be stated that this information is for Equal Opportunity purposes.

 Before or during the Interview